MeblIkea/Water-Launcher/README.md

 <br>
 Close the list themes window, and put the name of your theme in the input.
 <br>
-Click "set themes", close and re-open the software, and it's good.
+Click "set themes", close and re-open the software, and it should be all good.

 <h2> Installing the main mod </h2>
 <i> For every mods can work, you have to install a <a href="https://github.com/BepInEx/BepInEx"> main mod </a> (it's automatically installed).</i>